 Stretching from the salty air of the coast to the peaks and valleys of the mountains, Virginia offers so many things to enjoy without spending a bundle of money.
 Some of the nation's most scenic drives, fascinating historic sites, delightful small towns and other unique attractions are free to explore, making Virginia an affordable choice for a day trip, weekend getaway or family vacation.
-Including just a sampling of some of the best free things to do in Virginia, the following list highlights the top ten picks.

 01 of 10